AvnonIdo/asyncawait/README.md

     // future is of type Future[Int]
  }
  ```
- The *async* functions start to run the received function in the background and return a *future*, which can later be *await*-ed in order to obtain the result.
+ The *async* functions start to run the received function in the background and return a *future*, which can later be *await*-ed to obtain the result.

  *Futures* can be *await*-ed by using the `asyncawait.Await` function
  ```go